 - Plastic arts: One idea could be to draw or paint the view from the house in the style of different realist, impressionist, cubist, surrealist or contemporary painters.
 See your environment through the eyes of Cézanne, Monet, Picasso, Dali or Chagall… The result could well be magnificent.

 The lucky ones who have a garden, benefit from other activities.

 - Physical education and sport : We take out the balloons, rollerblades and bikes and enjoy the hottest hours.

 - Life and earth sciences : Spring is the ideal occasion to observe the buds and the flowering of the fruit trees, to carry out some plantings or to lift the stones in order to discover the fauna of our basements.

 If you set out to explore the paths around the house, while keeping your distance from neighbors who would have had the same idea of course.
 And yes, homeschooling can go through the discovery of nature.
 By setting off on the trails, your children will tick a lot of the program boxes.

 - Physical education and sport : Because they will do the daily walk recommended by the World Health Organization.

 - Maths and Geography: Because they will learn to orient themselves and find their bearings on a map that you can print out before the outing.

 - Life and earth sciences : Because they will discover the flora and fauna of their neighborhood.
 Why not make a small herbarium of spring flowers, or a photo album of all the little critters you meet?

-- French: Back home, they can tell their adventures to Grandpa and Grandma by writing a little email, or a nice letter that you have helped to correct.
+- English: Back home, they can tell their adventures to Grandpa and Grandma by writing a little email, or a nice letter that you have helped to correct.

 For everyone, the afternoon tea can be an opportunity to revise the sizes and measurements by making good cakes or some pancakes!
 This imposed slowdown can turn into an opportunity.
 Read a little more, listen to music, watch a good documentary with the family or carry out creative projects that you never have time to do.